 The Employee Experience

 Our faculty and staff consist almost entirely of full-time resident volunteers from all over the world.
-Most volunteers stay 6 months to year, so new faces will come and go year-round.
-Our staff varies, but is typically around 20-30 volunteers of all ages.
+Most volunteers stay 6 months to a year, so new faces will come and go year-round.
+Our staff varies but is typically around 20-30 volunteers of all ages.